 - There is also a lot of policy anomalies in terms of promotion of generic drugs, price control policies on drugs and medical devices, issues related to fixed drugs combinations (FDC), shortage of medical professionals and treatment of Ayush doctors with respect to the medical fraternity, etc.

 - The second component of Ayushman Bharat (Pradhan Mantri Jan Arogya Yojana) in terms of opening 1.5 lakh Health and Wellness Centres needs to be implemented in letter and spirit.
-This will be giving the real boost to primary healthcare infrastructure which needs to be strengthened to make the goal of “Health for All” a reality.
+It will give the real boost to primary healthcare infrastructure which needs to be strengthened to make the goal of “Health for All” a reality.

-- The government has also kept its momentum on making the country open defecation free to emphasize the role of preventive healthcare in the overall improvement of health indicators.
+- The government has also kept its momentum in making the country open defecation free to emphasize the role of preventive healthcare in the overall improvement of health indicators.

 The challenges mentioned above should guide the policy actions of the government in the health sector.
 The government got a huge mandate to bring about change in the lives of the people.
 This term of the government will be very significant as India is at the cusp of change due to the high youth population, technological advancements, and most importantly, the country will be celebrating its 75 year of its existence in the year 2022.
 Not only this, the Government of India is obligated to achieve Goal 3(Good Health and wellbeing for all at all ages) of the Sustainable Development Goals(SDGs).
 On the face of it, the government of India has a great window of opportunity to bring about policy changes with respect to the health sector to achieve the goal of “Health for All”.